flixlix/energy-flow-card-plus/README.md

 // value = value of the current line to calculate (eg: grid to home)
 //
-// minIn = amount of watts at which the lowest speed will be selected.
+// minIn = amount of watthours at which the lowest speed will be selected.
 //   ↳ In your configuration this is `min_expected_energy`
-//   ↳ eg: setting this at `100` means that at `100` watts, the dots will still flow at the lowest speed
+//   ↳ eg: setting this at `100` means that at `100` watthours, the dots will still flow at the lowest speed
-// maxIn = amount of watts at which the highest speed will be selected.
+// maxIn = amount of watthours at which the highest speed will be selected.
 //   ↳ In your configuration this is `max_expected_energy`
 //   ↳ eg: setting this at `2000` means that everything more than `2000` will flow at the highest speed selected
 //
-// minOut = amount of watts at which the lowest speed will be selected.
+// minOut = amount of watthours at which the lowest speed will be selected.
 //   ↳ In your configuration this is `max_flow_rate`
 //   ↳ eg: setting this at `5` means that one dot will take `5` second to travel
-// maxOut = amount of watts at which the highest speed will be selected.
+// maxOut = amount of watthours at which the highest speed will be selected.
 //   ↳ In your configuration this is `min_flow_rate`
 //   ↳ eg: setting this at `1` means that one dot will take `1` second to travel
 ```